staticafi/sbt-fizzer/README.md

         - (optional) **Git Graph** by mhutchie: https://github.com/mhutchie/vscode-git-graph
         - (optional) **Code Spell Checker** by Street Side Software: https://github.com/streetsidesoftware/vscode-spell-checker
         - (optional) **Graphviz Interactive Preview** by tintinweb: https://marketplace.visualstudio.com/items?itemName=tintinweb.graphviz-interactive-preview
-    - It is common and useful to use `launch.json` config file for launching an executable.
+    - It is common and useful to use the `launch.json` config file for launching an executable.
 That way you can specify command-line parameters for the executable.
 The initial (minimal) version is under `setup` folder.
 You only need to copy the file from the `setup` folder to the folder